openstack/nova/api-guide/source/faults.rst

 The error ``code`` is returned in the body of the response for convenience.
 The ``message`` section returns a human-readable message that is appropriate for display to the end user.
-The ``details`` section is optional and may contain information—for example, a stack trace—to assist in tracking down an error.
+The ``details`` section is optional and may contain information--for example, a stack trace--to assist in tracking down an error.
 The ``details`` section might or might not be appropriate for display to an end user.